About Me

 Federal Court of Australia

-QUD 376 of 2022 Tiejwana Alice Tenillie McLennan -v- State of Queensland & Ors (led racial discrimination and tort claim)
+QUD 376 of 2022 Tiejwana Alice Tenillie McLennan -v- State of Queensland & Ors (racial discrimination and intentional tort claim) (led by D O’Gorman SC)

-VID 405 of 2022 Caitlin Gwynne -v- University of Melbourne (unled – disability discrimination claim)
+VID 405 of 2022 Caitlin Gwynne -v- University of Melbourne (unled – disability discrimination claim under the Disability Discrimination Act 1992 (Cth) and the Australian Human Rights Commission Act 1986 (Cth))

 Federal Circuit Court and Family Court of Australia